qualia-insights/opentaxliberty/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-A simple Python program that will complete your US based federal and Ohio taxes for you.
+A FastAPI Python program that will complete your US based federal and Ohio taxes for you.
 This software is open source software under the AGPLv3.
 The only software dependency is pypdf2.
 This program is inspired by [Open Tax Solver](https://opentaxsolver.sourceforge.net/forms.html) but with many